NilPointer-Software/bdfd-wiki/CONTRIBUTING.md

 # Contributing
 Hey! 👋 Thanks for checking out.
-If you would like to contribute in this repository, do not hesitate!
-Pull requests are always welcome to us at any hour.
+If you would like to contribute to this repository, do not hesitate!
+Pull requests are always welcome at any hour.

 > **Note** : Contributions to this repository are generally done through submitting a pull request.
 If you are comparatively new to GitHub or aren't familiar how to submit a pull request, enlighten yourself a bit by checking [GitHub docs](https://docs.github.com/en/pull-requests)